 Climate Action Training is a web-based education opportunity for NWT youth who are looking to gain knowledge, skills, and resources to help face the climate crisis.

-Sessions are being live-streamed throughout January and February and include presentations from some of the North’s best climate change leaders.
+Sessions were live-streamed throughout January and February, 2020 and included presentations from some of the North’s best climate leaders.
 This carbon free format also allows for participants to watch and re-watch the recorded live-streams.
-Recordings can be found here.
+Recordings can be found below, or by clicking here.

 Following the training, we will be supporting youth to take climate action in their communities.